International Student Admission Process

 I am going to be a senior, may I apply to attend Brethren Christian?

-Brethren Christian only accepts new International Students into the 6th through 11th grades.
+Brethren Christian generally accepts new International Students into the 9th through 11th grades.
 However, if you will be a senior and attended school in the U. S. this last school year and earned a full year’s credit with an excellent academic record, the school will consider your application.
+We will review your full records, and any applicable TOEFL or ITEP test scores, and school transcripts before moving forward with the application process.